Civil Protection Orders

 An anti-harassment protection order may be obtained against someone who has engaged in a course of conduct designed to unlawfully harass another person.
 Unlawful harassment refers to a knowing and willful set of actions directed toward someone who seriously harasses, annoys, alarms, or is detrimental to that person and serves no legitimate or lawful purpose.
 It must be a series of actions over a period of time, and the actions may include the sending of an electronic communication.
 It does not include constitutionally protected free speech.Consult a Civil Protection Order Lawyer in Seattle or Beyond

 Whether you are trying to obtain a civil protection order in Washington or opposing the pursuit of an order, the stakes are high.
 Our Seattle civil protection order attorneys are ready to listen to the details of your situation and provide compassionate guidance.
 We also represent people in Redmond, Kirkland, Bellevue, and other areas of King County.
-Call us at (206) 622-6562 or contact us via our online form to set up a free appointment with our family law and criminal defense attorneys.
+Call us at (206) 622-6562 or contact us via our online form to set up an appointment with our family law and criminal defense attorneys.